systemetric/sheep/docs/patching-the-robot.md

 :::tip
 Your robot will restart as part of the patching process, so you will lose connectivity with it for about half a minute.
 Your laptop should automatically reconnect to the robot when it turns back on.
 If you cannot connect to your robot, please [contact us](mailto:robotics@hrsfc.ac.uk).
 :::

+### This patch's passphrase is:
+This joke is just pomme de terrible.